01 of 12

 Goldendoodles are a relatively new dog breed, first appearing in America in the 1990s.
 Their adorable name was coined in 1992.
 While not officially a registered breed of their own, Goldendoodles are considered a "designer breed" because each of their parents is a purebred, but different breeds from each other.

-Poodles don’t shed and are very athletic and intelligent, while Golden Retrievers are lovable and playful family dogs.
-The mix makes the Goldendoodle a great choice for a lifelong pal, especially for those with mild pet allergies.Continue to 3 of 12 below.
+Poodles don't shed and are very athletic and intelligent, while Golden Retrievers are lovable and playful family dogs.
+The mix makes the Goldendoodle a great choice for a lifelong pal, especially for those with mild pet allergies, though no dog is completely hypoallergenic.
+It should be noted, again, that goldendoodles are a mixed breed, and it's difficult to tell which traits they will eventually inherit.Continue to 3 of 12 below.

 03 of 12